- What is a flare up?

 Yes or you may have been started on an alternative immunosuppression medication named 6-Mercaptopurine.
 You should have been fully counselled about this medication.

-Please contact your IBD Team if you need further information or click here for the Crohn’s and Colitis UK medication leaflet.
+Please contact your IBD Team if you need further information or see the Azathioprine medication leaflet from Crohn’s and Colitis UK.

 ∎ I have been started on Azathioprine / 6-Mercaptopurine; do I need a blood test?